madsflensted/elm-dagre-example/README.md

-# Elm DAGre example
+# Simple Graph Editor using Dagre.js

-Example of using dagre.js with Elm
+Example of using [dagre.js](https://github.com/dagrejs/dagre/wiki) with Elm (0.19)